|

 17. Sunday the guys left the lodge and headed towards the Gregory's, but the further they travelled into the country the deeper the fresh snow became.
 They were breaking trail in 3-4' of fresh drifted powder.

-16. Since French carried extra gas in his Tour Buddy tank, he did a lot of the trail breaking as this burns much more gas.
-Needless to say, they didn't make it to the Gregory's, when the gas gauges started to drop below 1/2 tank they headed back towards the lodge enjoying an awesome day of fresh powder riding.
+16. Since French carried extra gas in his Tour Buddy tank, he did a lot of the trail breaking as this burns much more fuel.
+Needless to say, they didn't make it to the Gregory's, when the gas gauges started to drop below 1/2 tank they turned back towards the lodge having enjoyed an awesome day of fresh powder riding.
+Monday the guys left the lodge and headed towards Taylor's Brook Road, turned onto Silver Mountain Trail which is a new trail for the crew.
+Once again this path was covered in fresh untracked powder, the guys broke trail running fresh drifts all the way in, Pollard got stuck but was quickly freed.

 14.